Home / Career Guides / Avionics Technician

 What are the opportunities for career advancement for avionics technicians?

-You can advance as an avionics technician by gaining experience with various avionics systems and aircraft models, pursuing additional certifications or specializations, and developing strong leadership and communication skills.
+You can advance by gaining experience with various avionics systems and aircraft models, pursuing additional certifications or specializations, and developing strong leadership and communication skills.
 You may progress to supervisory or managerial roles, such as lead technician, avionics supervisor, or avionics manager.
 After obtaining the necessary qualifications, you may transition to related positions, such as quality control inspector or aviation safety inspector.

 What are the typical working hours for an avionics technician?